Irish Methodist missionaries commemorated in a window in a Methodist church in Orlando, Florida (Photograph: Patrick Comerford)

 In 1989, a joint Methodist/Church of Ireland Theological Working Party was set up.
 A Covenant was agreed between the two churches in June 2002 and the joint Theological Working Party was replaced by a Covenant Council in 2003.

-Legislation to regulate full inter-changeability of ministry between the Church of Ireland and the Methodist Church in Ireland was approved overwhelmingly by the General Synod of the Church of Ireland in Christ Church Cathedral, Dublin, last year [May 2014].
+Legislation to regulate full inter-changeability of ministry between the Church of Ireland and the Methodist Church in Ireland was approved overwhelmingly by the General Synod of the Church of Ireland in Christ Church Cathedral, Dublin, three years ago [May 2014].

-A motion before the General Synod in Armagh in May 2015 may be the first step towards entering a similar arrangement with the Moravian Church.
+A motion before the General Synod in Armagh in May 2015 was the first step towards entering a similar arrangement with the Moravian Church.

 National and international ecumenical bodies: